-Whether you would benefit from adjuvant therapy and which type best suits your condition depends on such factors as:
+Whether you would benefit from adjuvant systemic therapy and which type best suits your condition depends on such factors as:

 - the presence or absence of cancer cells in your lymph nodes

-- the size of the tumor
+- the size of your tumor

 - your menopausal status